 For me this is what I think.

 My Dad is going to be 83, he was born in 1930.
 Grew up in the Reserve, speaks Ojibwe, worked in the bush, did trapping fishing, hunting and did go to residential school in the Reserve.
 Was cured with Traditional Medicine as a young man.
 My Dad is in the early stages of Alzheimer's disease, but that is beside the point.
 My Dad does not consider himself an Elder even though he is a man of the Reserve.
 He of course is and Elder in the sense that he is an old gentleman, an old man.
 But to him and many other Native people, an Elder is one that is knowledgeable of the Traditional Teachings, or someone that is gifted in that way.
-My Dad would holds younger men in high regard, even those who are younger than some of his own children.
-He held them in high regard because they were Elders; knowledgeable and gifted, like the Late Mark Thompson and David Blacksmith.
-David Blacksmith a very young man came and blessed my Dad's Pipe for him.
+My Dad would hold younger men in high regard, even those who are younger than some of his own children.
+He held them in high regard because they were Elders; knowledgeable and gifted.
+Like the Late Mark Thompson and David Blacksmith, both recognized as Knowledge Keepers-Elders.
+David Blacksmith a very young man, came to my Dad's home and blessed my Dad's Pipe for him.
 That is how an Elder is regarded.
 David didn't announce himself as an Elder to my Dad, but my Dad respects his Teachings as that of an Elder.
-People know who is an Elder in the Aboriginal community.
-We may not all like or agree with the person but we know who they are.
+People will know who is an Elder in the Indian community.
+We may not all like or agree with the person, but we know who they are.
 Why am I sharing this?
 Not too sure.

 In the case of the Grand Elder, well that is interesting... there are hucksters and we see them.